Analyzing Queries Using Query Profile¶

 The following screenshot shows the profile for this query:

-The interface consists of the following three main elements:
+The interface consists of the following main elements:

 - Steps (if the query was executed in multiple processing steps).